TensorNetwork/tensornetwork.org/src/mps/algorithms/index.md

 <a name="tci"></a>
 ## Tensor Cross Interpolation/TT-Cross Algorithm

-Tensor Cross Interpolation (TCI), also known as Tensor-train Cross-interpolation (TT-Cross), efficiently constructs compressed MPS representations of tensors and has found applications in physics and machine learning.
+Tensor cross interpolation (TCI) also known as tensor train cross interpolation (TT-Cross), efficiently constructs compressed MPS representations of tensors and has found applications in physics and machine learning.

 - [[Tensor Cross Interpolation|mps/algorithms/tci]]